Maccabi Haifa B.C.: 1980s

 The 1980s would be a much more stable decade for Maccabi Haifa basketball.
-After a two year absence, the club made their return to the Premier League in 1980, were they would maintain form and stay altogether in the Premier League for the entire decade.
+After a two-year absence, the club made their return to the Premier League in 1980, where they would maintain form and stay altogether in the Premier League for the entire decade.
 Maccabi Haifa would qualify for the Premier League playoffs for the first time in 1984.
 In 1985, the club would once again reach the finals of the State Cup, before losing once again to Maccabi Tel Aviv.
-Maccabi Haifa made their return back to international competition participating in the 1985–86 FIBA European Cup Winners' Cup, the team would defeat Cypriot side ENAD in the first round before falling to Yugoslav side Jugoplastika.
+Maccabi Haifa made their return to international competition participating in the 1985–86 FIBA European Cup Winners' Cup, the team would defeat Cypriot side ENAD in the first round before falling to Yugoslav side Jugoplastika.
 Maccabi Haifa would qualify for the 1987–88 FIBA Korać Cup were the club would defeat Cypriot side Achilleas Kaimakli in the first round before being eliminated by French side ASVEL in the second round.
 Koren Amisha would be named the winner of the 1990 Israeli League Rising Star.